UK Stocks-Factors to watch on Nov 10

-Nov 10 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 42 points lower at 6,144 on Tuesday, according to financial bookmakers.
+Nov 10 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 42 points lower at 6,144 on Tuesday, according to financial bookmakers, with futures down 0.1% ahead of cash market open.

-* CONSUMERS: Consumer spending, a rare bright spot for Britain's economy during the coronavirus pandemic, faded in October although the re-introduction of lockdowns prompted a renewed stockpiling spree, surveys showed.
+* DIRECT LINE: Motor insurer Direct Line DLGD.L posted lower premiums due to weak car sales in the face of COVID-19 crisis.

-* REGULATOR: Britain's accounting and corporate governance regulator called for global rules to improve how companies inform investors about how their activities relate to climate change and cutting carbon emissions.
+* CAPITA: Outsourcer Capita CPI.L said it lost nearly a 100 million pounds in third-quarter revenue as the COVID-19 pandemic hit its businesses.

 * OIL: Oil prices dropped as concerns over fuel demand in the near term in coronavirus-hit Europe and the United States returned to haunt the market after an overnight surge on progress towards a COVID-19 vaccine.